Withdrawal | 8 min read

 Another option, and the one that offers the most support and may improve your chances of getting through withdrawal without a relapse if you’re addicted, may be going to a residential treatment center to detox and start on your path to recovery.

-These centers take care of you, monitor your vitals and other important medical indicators, and may also be able to provide supportive care and medications that make withdrawal more bearable.
-Once you’re through detox, you can also expect a range of treatments and therapies to help give you more coping mechanisms to deal with life and thrive without Percocet.
+These centers take care of you, monitor your vitals and other important medical indicators, and may also be able to provide supportive care and medications like buprenorphine or clonidine that make opioid withdrawal symptoms more bearable.
+Once you’re through detoxification, you can also expect a range of treatments and therapies to help give you more coping mechanisms to deal with life and thrive without Percocet.

-If you think you’re dealing with a Percocet addiction and are ready to recover from your condition, Ascendant NY is here to help.
+If you think you’re dealing with a Percocet addiction or opioid use disorder and are ready to recover from your condition, Ascendant NY is here to help.
 Contact us to learn more about our treatment programs, what you can expect during Percocet withdrawal, or about intake for yourself or a loved one.

 Ascendant New York Editorial Guidelines